isaac-kami/ParaviewFenicsOciCloud/README.md

   <br></br>

 <i> As already stated, for Paraview and Fenics, the setup and dependencies configuration are done automatically. </i>
+  <br></br>
 <b> Steps after deploying the architecture: </b>

 The "terraform apply" will provide the following output (obviously, the IPs will be changed on your side.
-Treat this as an example)
+There is no static IP setup.)

 ```